Bull Durham (1988) from Johnny Web (Uncle Scoopy)

 My own guideline: A means the movie is so good it will appeal to you even if you hate the genre.
 B means the movie is not good enough to win you over if you hate the genre, but is good enough to do so if you have an open mind about this type of film.
 C means it will only appeal to genre addicts, and has no crossover appeal.
 D means you'll hate it even if you like the genre.
 E means that you'll hate it even if you love the genre.
 F means that the film is not only unappealing across-the-board, but technically inept as well.

-Based on this description, this film is a B. It is one of the few sports movies that is fun to watch even if you don't like sports movies, and a romantic comedy that's fun to watch even if you hate romantic comedies.
+Based on this description, this film is a B because it crosses genre lines.
+It is one of the few sports movies that is fun to watch even if you don't like sports movies, and it's a romantic comedy that's fun to watch even if you hate romantic comedies.

 Return to the Movie House home page